-Additional school experience
+Additional short school experiences

 Trainees will also spend time in school outside of assessed blocks, developing specific knowledge and skills directly linked to the CCF and beyond.
-These are non-assessed experiences as they enable trainees to focus on key focussed aspects in greater depth.
+These are non-assessed experiences as they enable trainees to focus on key, granular focussed aspects in greater depth.
 This experience is also mandatory for trainees and must be completed successfully to achieve the award of QTS.
-These include directed weeks in school with a tight focus on:-
+These include directed weeks in school, in Year 2 with a tight focus on:-